-Like many shorefront towns in Maine, York Beach has a long history of entertaining summer visitors.
-Take away today's bikinis and smartphones and it's easy to imagine squealing tourists adorned in the full-length bathing garb of the late 19th century.
-Just as they did back then, visitors today come here to eat ice cream, enjoy carnival-like novelties, and indulge in the sun and sea air.
+Like many shorefront towns in Maine, York Beach has a long history entertaining summer visitors.
+Take away today's bikinis and smartphones, and it's easy to imagine these squealing tourists adorned in the full-length bathing garb of the late 19th century.
+Just as they did back then, visitors still come here to eat ice cream, enjoy carnival-like novelties, and indulge in the sun and salty sea air.